- Writing for the VCH

 About VCH Northamptonshire

-Although there is at present no full-time County Editor of the Northamptonshire VCH, work is continuing on a consultancy basis with Dr Mark Page and Cynthia Brown under contract to complete the seventh volume in the Northamptonshire series, on Corby.
+Although there is at present no full-time County Editor of the Northamptonshire VCH, work is continuing on the county series on a consultancy basis.
+In July 2013, the 7th volume of the Northamptonshire series was published.
+Co-Edited by Dr Mark Page and Matthew Bristow and with substantial contributions from Cynthia Brown, the volume was the first in the series to be written by consultants under short-term contracts.

 Mark Page, Consultant Editor

 Mark Page is Assistant Editor, VCH Oxfordshire, and Visiting Fellow, Centre for English Local History, University of Leicester.
 He previously worked in Northamptonshire on Leicester University's Whittlewood Project, a study of medieval settlement and landscape in an area of royal forest, covering the parishes of Silverstone, Whittlebury, Potterspury, Passenham, and Wicken.
 He has published in the county journal Northamptonshire Past and Present and is co-author (with Richard Jones) of Medieval Villages in an English Landscape: Beginnings and Ends (2006).
-He is currently writing the history of Great Oakley to 1870 for Northamptonshire VCH volume VII, and can be contacted at firstname.lastname@example.org.
+Mark was the co-editor and one of the principal authors of VCH Northamptonshire VII: Corby and Great Oakley and is currently writing the history of Abthorpe for inclusion in Northamptonshire VCH volume VIII.
+He can be contacted at firstname.lastname@example.org.